-Students must meet the current State of Iowa immunization requirements and an acceptable immunization certificate must be on file before the first attendance day.
-Physical examinations are recommended for all students entering Kindergarten, 4th, 7th, and 10th grade.
-Students entering kindergarten are required by state law to present a lead screening.
-Iowa law requires a dental screening certificate for students entering Kindergarten and 9th grade.
+Students must meet the current State of lowa immunization requirements and an acceptable immunization certificate must be on file before the first attendance day.
+Students entering kindergarten are required by state law to present a lead screening. lowa law requires a dental screening certificate for students entering Kindergarten and 9th grade.
 Students participating in interscholastic athletics or cheerleading must present an Athletic Physical Certificate before participation.